Tomas-Kaiser/articles/articles/how-to-handle-promises.md

 init()
 ```

-In summary, promises are used in asynchronous code and I tried to show you two ways how to handle it.
+In summary, promises are used in asynchronous code and I tried to show you two ways how to handle them.
 ---
 You can find complete code below.
-Feel free to copy/paste it to your index.js and play around.
-To run the code in your terminal you can use a following command: `node index.js`
+Feel free to copy/paste it to your index.js and play around with it.
+To run the code in your terminal, you can use a following command: `node index.js`

 ```javascript
 // Promise accepts a callback with two arguments - resolve, reject